Type of Lunch-box

 If your child is not eating enough then ask how much time children are given to eat lunch and if you consider this to be too short then ask for your child to be given more time.

 If a rolling lunch-time operates at your ECE service instead of a set time for everyone, then ask if your child could be reminded to stop playing and have his/her lunch.

-What about your child's long-term health?
+A note about considerations for your child's long-term health